 We're here to help

-We will provide support to students staying in Prato in submitting their declaration of presence.
+We will provide support to students, academics and other visitors staying in Prato in submitting their declaration of presence.

 If you've chosen to stay outside of Prato, we'll be happy to give you advice, but we may not be able to access the local questura (police station) in Florence or other cities as we do in Prato.

 Consular contact information